 In today’s post, I want to share a quick tip with anyone that may be experiencing lower back pain while driving.
-Often times, a lot of vehicles in today’s society are not ergonomically designed to fit an individual’s body.
-Some cars are designed to small were an individual can’t fit inside them (e.g., Six foot six person), or sometimes the seats just aren’t designed to promote proper posture, which is often the case.
-Normally, you’ll see a lot of car seats, were the driver seat is really sunk in and sometimes not comfortable.
+Often, a lot of vehicles in today’s society are not ergonomically designed to fit an individual’s body.
+Some cars are designed too small where an individual can’t fit inside them (e.g., Six foot six person), or sometimes the seats just aren’t designed to promote proper posture, which is often the case.
+Normally, you’ll see a lot of car seats, was the driver seat is sunk in and sometimes not comfortable.

 So, in this post, I’m going to recommend and explain one simple tip to you if you are someone that suffers from lower back pain while driving.

 But it can really make the difference between helping promote better posture and alleviate some of the pressure placed onto the spine.
 Most back rests are designed to promote a more upright posture, which can often remind an individual to maintain an upright position.
 Also, these back rests will prevent an individual from sinking into a car seat, which will help you avoid that internally rotated shoulder posture.
 Moreover, if you’re someone that suffers from sciatica and sitting causing you significant pain…. then by investing into a back rest, we can potentially take some of the pressure off the spinal nerve.